 After the Anglo-Dutch sack of the city in 1596, King Philip II sent the engineer Cristóbal de Rojas to Cádiz to carry out a defence project; Rojas considered that the most immediate intervention was to build a fortification in the bay of Santa Catalina, to defend one of the most vulnerable fronts of the maritime frontiers.

-The castle that can be seen in Cádiz is an important example of the military architecture of the Modern Age and has survived to the present day without major changes.
+The castle is a top among the things to do in Cádiz and an important example of the military architecture of the Modern Age and has survived to the present day without major changes.
 It has a star-shaped plan with two well-defined fronts: one formed by triangular bastions resting on the beach and the other open towards the city, where the only gate in the enclosure is located, protected by two bastions and a ditch, which regulated the water level by means of locks.
 An access bridge to the single gate, protected by an upper guardhouse, under which there is a commemorative plaque commemorating the completion of the works, during the reign of Philip II.

-Today, this fortress has been transformed into a great multi-purpose cultural and leisure space to see in Cádiz.
+Today, this fortress has been transformed into a great multi-purpose cultural and leisure space being part of the things to do in Cadiz.

 – La Viña neighbourhood